 Wives are to be submissive.
 Husbands are to be loving.
 Children are to be obedient.
 And fathers are not to provoke their children (this can happen with expectations that are too high, neglect, inconsistent discipline, favoritism, anger, or demeaning them).
 God helps us to be our children’s greatest encourager.
 And when we go to work, let’s remember, we work for God; we’re not to just work hard when our human boss is watching, no – we live and labor for the Lord.

 Paul then encourages the church to continue earnestly in prayer.
 James used Elijah as an example of a man who was just like us, but he prayed earnestly and in doing so he was able to open and close the heavens (James 5:17-18).
 Let’s never give up on our prayer life, let it be earnest and constant, let’s be vigilant and thankful to God.
-Paul’s not ashamed to ask the people to pray for him to have open doors to share the gospel even though he finds himself in prison (see also Luke 11:9; 1 Corinthians 16:9; Revelation 3:8).
+I thought it was interesting that Paul prayed for open gospel doors rather than open prison doors (see also Luke 11:9; 1 Corinthians 16:9; Revelation 3:8).

 In the closing section of Colossians Paul mentions eight co-laborers in the Lord, Tychicus, Onesimus, Aristarchus, Mark, Jesus (called Justus), Epaphras, Luke and Demas.
 Even Paul needed help, he was able to get so much more done with the brothers who labored in the Lord, how grateful he was for all of them.
 They were brothers, ministers, servants; they were faithful and beloved.
 Every one of them has a story.
 Mark was a man who failed Paul in the past but was completely restored to Paul and ministry (see Acts 15:36-40; 2 Timothy 4:11).
 Demas, on the other hand, seemed to do the opposite, he started off well, but in the end, he had forsaken Paul because he loved this present world (2 Timothy 4:10).